 Compared to that, climbing the 2.000 meters or 6,500 feet to the top of the Pico Pequeno seems like a walk in the park.

 Volcanic Eruption in 2014

 However, it actually was this smaller dude that broke out in 2014.
-The two villages Portela and Bangaeira were severely damaged by the ash and lava.
-Blessedly, nobody was injured, however many of the local families did not return to rebuild the villages which is very sad since the Chã das Caldeiras used to be such an incredible place, an almost surreal settlement in the midst of the lava.
+The ash and lava damaged the two villages Portela and Bangaeira severely.
+Blessedly, nobody was injured, however many of the local families did not return to rebuild the villages.
+That is very sad since the Chã das Caldeiras used to be such an incredible place, an almost surreal settlement in the midst of the lava.

 As if this beauty of nature wasn’t enough, there is the story of Armand Montrond, a French man who came to this area in 1917 and left – let’s call it ‘traces’.
 Lots of traces, since he had a dozen of more or less legal wives.